· 14 min read

 Public anxiety about 5G stems from increased infrastructure visibility, unfamiliar terminology, and timing rather than evidence of harm.
 Several factors combined to make 5G uniquely controversial:

 More visible infrastructure.
-5G requires denser antenna networks—small cells on poles, sides of buildings, and streetlights.
+5G requires denser antenna networks — small cells on poles, sides of buildings, and streetlights.
 People who never noticed 4G antennas suddenly see 5G equipment everywhere.
+Not sure what they look like?
+You’re not alone.

 Higher frequencies sound scarier.
 “Millimeter waves” and “24 GHz” sound more dangerous than “700 MHz,” even though all are non-ionizing radiation far below frequencies that can damage DNA.